 If the pop-up or the site it leads to has bad grammar and typos, all may not be as it seems.
 Professional, reputable companies have teams of copywriters checking everything, as they know that typos and poor grammar can damage their reputation.

-How to stop scareware pop-ups on your Mac or iPhone
+How to remove scareware pop-ups on your Mac or iPhone

 You can do several things to stop this threat and keep your Mac, iPhone, or iPad safe.